November 5, 2024

 Over recent years the KHL has been moving to standardize the size of their ice surface moving away from the wider International style rink and closer to the dimensions used in the NHL.
 This should make adjusting to North American hockey less difficult than it may have been in years past.
 The width of the International style rink changes many things about a goaltender’s approach to the angles of the game.
 However the CSKA Arena has been using a smaller ice surface since before the 2020 season.

-Fedotov is 27 years old.
+Fedotov is 27-years-old.
 Hockey is becoming more of a young man’s game but goaltending is not necessarily a young man’s position.
 Experience and poise are a plus.
 The average age of Vezina Trophy winners all time is 28.9.
 We all just watched Sergei Bobrovsky hoist the Stanley Cup.
 “Bob” will turn 36 this September.

 Getting Settled

-Fedotov has remained in the area this off-season and has been training in Voorhees.
+The 27-year-old in Fedotov has remained in the area this off-season and has been training in Voorhees.
 He will be here throughout the summer leading up to training camp, the preseason, and hopefully a less chaotic entry into his first full NHL season.
-It remains to be seen but Ivan Fedotov is not the long shot some may perceive him to be based on a few games last Spring.
+It remains to be seen but Fedotov is not the long shot some may perceive him to be based on a few games last Spring.
 He has already proven himself at a very high level.
 He just happened to arrive here in Philly under an extreme set of circumstances way beyond his control.

-Extra Credit: As a Flyer Fedotov wears the number 82.
+As a Flyer Fedotov wears the number 82.
 During his career in the KHL he wore the number 28.
 Possibly that number still holds too much history for the Orange and Black to part with just yet.